-These Standards apply to the seven key focus areas of a garment’s life cycle: strategic direction, design, smart material choices, manufacturing & distribution, working conditions, consumer engagement and fashion shows.
+The Standards apply to seven focus areas of a garment’s life cycle: #1 strategic direction, #2 raw material sourcing, #3 design, #4 manufacturing and distribution, #5 retail, consumer engagement and post-consumer, #6 working conditions and #7 fashion shows.

 We are grateful to Copenhagen Fashion Week Sustainability Action Plan 2020-2022 for taking the lead in devising these sustainable requirements which have helped to shape our Standards.

-NEWGEN designers are awarded a financial bursary to support the showcasing of their new collections.
-As a recipient, you will receive a slot on the London Fashion Week schedule (digital or physical catwalk/presentation).
-The type of slot you are awarded is subject to the panel’s decision following the interview process.
+NEWGEN designers are awarded a financial bursary to partially support the showcasing of their new collections.
+The bursary is split in half for each year and allocated per season.
+In order for recipients to receive the full bursary, they must show during two LFW seasons per year.
+Recipients will receive a slot on the London Fashion Week schedule (digital or physical catwalk/presentation).
+The type of slot awarded is subject to the NEWGEN panel’s decision following the interview process.
+Showcasing support for NEWGEN participants includes waived listing fees, show production and team, basic lighting, seating, sound, security, and a space in our venue subject to availability.
 You will also be assigned a member of the BFC Designer Relations Team who will be your point of contact for all showcasing related matters.

-As part of the NEWGEN award, designers are assigned a member of the BFC Business Development Team who is their day-to-day contact for BFC Business Development and who will liaise with the designer and facilitate a bespoke program of mentoring.
-This mentoring is delivered by external industry experts, and includes topics ranging from finance and business structure, to merchandising, ecommerce development, and all other areas of building and running a fashion business.
+As part of the NEWGEN award, designers are assigned a member of the BFC Designer Initiatives & Membership Team who is their day-to-day contact for business support and who will liaise with the designer and facilitate introductions to mentors and industry experts based on a business diagnostic meeting that will be offered to all recipients.
+These mentoring opportunities include topics ranging from finance and business structure, to merchandising, ecommerce, and all other areas of building and running a fashion business.
 In addition to this mentoring, every NEWGEN designer has access to a designated amount of pro-bono legal counsel, delivered by law firm DLA Piper.

-The NEWGEN grant you receive is given from the BFC Foundation (Registered Charity Number: 1185152) which brings all of the BFC’s charitable initiatives under one umbrella supporting the future growth and success of the British fashion industry by focusing on three areas: Education, Grant-Giving & Business Mentoring, and Institute of Positive Fashion.
-The grant agreement that you sign with the BFC Foundation includes a Code of Conduct, and requirements to ensure that you provide key information and update reports.
+The winning recipients of the BFC NEWGEN receive a grant through the BFC Foundation (Registered Charity Number: 1185152).
+The foundation, established in 2020, brought all of the BFC’s charitable initiatives under one umbrella and supports the future growth and success of the British fashion industry by focusing on three areas: Education, Grant-Giving & Business Mentoring, and Institute of Positive Fashion.
+Each recipient signs a grant agreement with the BFC Foundation which includes a Code of Conduct, and requirements to ensure that applicants provide key information for future impact reporting.